Cyril-CRGB/Portfolio3_Python_Essentials/README.md

  - ", a , or an .
 PCP.
 It is presumably an older spelling of scanned. --2.
 Specifically"
 - Solution: Removed these two entries.

-5. POS Consolidation:
+5. Erroneous Data Entries:

-- Issue: Some POS entries were unique or reversed, such as "n. & v.", "v. & n.", and "n. & v. t.".
+- Issue: Some POS entries were empty '""', particularly for alphabet letters and proper nouns.
-- Solution: Decided to leave these as they are since POS would not be used.
+- Solution: Implemented an exception in the program to exclude empty '""' POS entries from being selected for the game.

 6. Repeated Words:

 - Issue: Some words were repeated for each definition they had.
-- Solution: Deleted every second and subsequent repetition of the same word.
+- Solution: Implemented an exception in the program to exclude subsequent occurrence of the word being selected for the game.

 7. Empty Rows:

-- Issue: Verified that there were no empty rows in the dataset.
+- Issue: Verified manually that there were no empty rows in the dataset.

 #### Data Cleaning Script
 To facilitate the cleaning process, a new Python file named datacleaning.py was created.
 The original sheet in the Google Sheet was duplicated and renamed to "Original.." to keep track of the modifications.

 ### Dealing with exception:

 #### Testing response from the programm:
 1. First question "yes/no":

-    a) Invalid input = "z"
-       Output = coming back! with error message
+    a) Invalid input = "z"  */--> Output = coming back! with error message*

 <img src="Readmepics/Printscreen_2.jpg" alt="ReadmePicture2">

-    b) Valid input = "n"
+    b) Valid input = "n"  */--> Output = quit!*
-       Output = quit!

 <img src="Readmepics/Printscreen_4.jpg" alt="ReadmePicture4">

-    c) Valid input = "y"
+    c) Valid input = "y"  */--> Output = game!*
-       Output = game!

 <img src="Readmepics/Printscreen_6.jpg" alt="ReadmePicture6">